whitneymeredith/docs/source/content/guides/legacy-dashboard/07-site-plan.md

 ### Downgrade to Sandbox

-To downgrade to Sandbox, see [Cancel Current Plan](/guides/legacy-dashboard/site-plan#cancel-current-plan).
+You must [contact support](/guides/support/contact-support) to request a downgrade to Sandbox.
+Refer to [Cancel Current Plan](/guides/legacy-dashboard/site-plan#cancel-current-plan) for more information.
 Note: [Custom domains](/guides/domains) are not available to Sandbox sites.
 Downgrading to a Sandbox site will **automatically delete** existing custom domains across all environments of the site.
 If you decide to return to a paid plan in the future, you will need to add the domains again.

 Downgrading to a Sandbox site will disable automatic backups.
 You will still be able to create backups manually.
-For details, see [Backups Tool](/backups).
+For details, refer to [Backups Tool](/backups).

 ## Roles & Permissions